 4. Restart the Epic Games Launcher.

 5. If a patch is available, it will be detected by the Epic Games Launcher and the latest Fortnite patch will be automatically downloaded and installed when you launch Fortnite.

 Run Fortnite again to check whether your chat problem has been resolved.
 If it hasn’t, or there was no new game patch available, move on to Fix 3, below.

 A missing or outdated sound card driver may also stop chat from working in Fortnite.

-Update your drivers automatically – If you don’t have the time, patience or computer skills to update your sound card driver manually, you can, instead, do it automatically with Driver Easy.
+Updating your graphics driver to the latest version can make your game run smoother and prevents many issues or errors.
+If you don’t have the time, patience or skills to update your driver manually, you can do it automatically with Driver Easy.

 1. Download and install Driver Easy.